Orange Raisin Challah Recipe

 And it is the only challah recipe I will ever need.

-In case it’s not obvious to you, my dear reader, I’m an East Coast Jew.
+In case it’s not obvious, my dear reader, I’m an East Coast Jew.
 I grew up on overstuffed deli sandwiches and kosher pickles, food-focused holidays, and guilt.
-Lots of guilt.
-And having lived in Seattle for almost 25 years, I have finally accepted that it’s impossible to find good bagels or Jewish breads unless you import them or make them yourself.
+And living in Seattle for over 25 years, I have accepted I can’t find good bagels or Jewish breads unless I make them myself.

 This orange raisin challah recipe is adapted from Peter Reinhart’s The Bread Baker’s Apprentice.
 I strongly recommend this bread cookbook for all levels of bread-baker.